All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What's the difference between peptides and traditional treatments like cortisone injections?

 Peptides promote actual tissue repair and regeneration, while cortisone injections primarily provide temporary anti-inflammatory relief without addressing underlying tissue damage.
 Peptides work by stimulating natural healing processes and cellular regeneration, potentially providing longer-lasting benefits.
-However, cortisone may offer faster symptom relief for acute inflammation, making the treatments complementary rather than competitive.
+But cortisone may offer faster symptom relief for acute inflammation, making the treatments complementary rather than competitive.

 Do I need a prescription for peptides used in knee recovery?